-One of the perks of having friends with diverse interest is when you get to share one of their dream adventures.
-I recently joined my friend on an 8 hour guided fly fishing trip.
+One of the perks of having friends with diverse interests is when you get to share one of their dream adventures.
+I recently joined my friend on an 8-hour guided fly-fishing trip.
 This experience was WAY out of my comfort zone.
 My friend and I both operate from different sides of appreciating nature.

 I’m a city girl at heart and enjoy the 80% city/20% country experience.
 She is an outdoors girl at heart and prefers to be with 80% country/20% city whenever she can.

-My favorite kind of natural experience is laying out beach side, so you can only image what my conversation was like when my friend’s husband called me with plans of surprising his wife with a guided fishing trip.
+My favorite kind of natural experience is laying out beachside, so you can only imagine what my conversation was like when my friend’s husband called me with plans of surprising his wife with a guided fishing trip.
 That is a call my husband will probably never make.

 (They lived in Alaska for 3 years and really enjoyed fishing while living there.)